Royal tours of Canada: Other royal family members

-In the 21st century, Prince Philip has conducted three official tours alongside Queen Elizabeth, in October 2002, May 2005, and June 2010.
-In addition to official tours, he has conducted three private working tours, in October 2001, April 2004, and April 2013.
-In 2001, he visited Toronto in order to present the Duke of Edinburgh Award to recipients, and participate in activities relating to the World Wildlife Foundation.
+In the 21st century, Prince Philip conducted three official tours alongside Queen Elizabeth, in October 2002, May 2005, and June 2010.
+In addition to official tours, he conducted three private working tours, in October 2001, April 2004, and April 2013.
+In 2001, he visited Toronto in order to present the Duke of Edinburgh Award to recipients, and to participate in activities relating to the World Wildlife Foundation.
 In April 2013, David Johnston, the Governor General of Canada, presented Philip with the Order of Military Merit, and inducted him as a Companion of the Order of Canada.
-On 27 April 2013, Prince Philip, the Colonel-in-Chief of the Royal Canadian Regiment, visited Toronto in order to present the 3rd battalion its second colours.
+On 27 April 2013, Prince Philip, the Colonel-in-Chief of the Royal Canadian Regiment, visited Toronto to present the 3rd Battalion its second stand of colours.

-Prince Andrew, Duke of York, has conducted 17 of private working tours in Canada since 2001.
-His first tour in the 21st century was in January 2001, whereas his latest tour in Canada occurred in May 2019.
-In 2003, he came twice, at one point going into the field in full combat uniform to observe tactical exercises and address the troops of the Queen's York Rangers, of which he is colonel-in-chief.
+Prince Andrew, Duke of York, conducted 17 private working tours in Canada since 2001.
+His first tour in the 21st century was in January 2001, and his last tour in Canada was in May 2019.
+In 2003, he came twice, at one point going into the field in Canadian combat uniform to observe tactical exercises and to address the troopers of the Queen's York Rangers, of which he was colonel-in-chief.

-Princess Alexandra, The Honourable Lady Ogilvy, has conducted two private working tours of Canada, in April 2010, and October 2012.
-During her 2010, she visited Toronto and Victoria to attend the 150th anniversary ceremonies for the establishment of The Queen's Own Rifles of Canada, of which she is the colonel-in-chief.
-In 2012, she returned to Victoria to attend the 100th anniversary for The Canadian Scottish Regiment (Princess Mary's).
+Princess Alexandra, the Honourable Lady Ogilvy, has conducted two private working tours of Canada, in April 2010, and October 2012.
+In 2010, she visited Toronto and Victoria to attend the 150th anniversary ceremonies for the establishment of the Queen's Own Rifles of Canada, of which she was the colonel-in-chief from 1960 to 2010.
+In 2012, she returned to Victoria to attend the 100th anniversary of the Canadian Scottish Regiment (Princess Mary's).

-Since 2001, Prince Harry, Duke of Sussex, has visited Canada on two private working tours, on 26 June 2007, and from September–October 2008.
+Since 2001, Prince Harry, Duke of Sussex, has visited Canada on two private working tours, on 26 June 2007, and from September to October 2008.
 Both visits were conducted for military exercises at CFB Suffield in Alberta.
-In addition to private working tours, Harry has made informal visits to the country, such as the opening for the 2017 Invictus Games in Toronto.
-It was during these games that Prince Harry, and his future spouse, Meghan, Duchess of Sussex made their first public appearance together.
-Prior to their first public appearance, reports had surfaced in 2016 that Harry visited Meghan at her home in Toronto; who was residing in the city from 2011 to 2017 in order to film the television series Suits.
+In addition to private working tours, Harry has made informal visits to the country, such as the opening of the 2017 Invictus Games in Toronto.
+It was during these games that Prince Harry, and his future spouse, Meghan, Duchess of Sussex, made their first public appearance together.
+Prior to their first public appearance, reports had surfaced in 2016 that Harry visited Meghan at her home in Toronto; she resided in the city from 2011 to 2017 to film the television series Suits.